 Include hampers, carts, and other laundry containers in your plan for cleaning hard surfaces.

-Use Personal Protection Equipment (PPE) as needed.
+Use Personal Protection Equipment (PPE) only as needed.

 There is an urgent shortage of PPE across medical facilities at this time.
 Use PPE as required for your safety when necessary during cleaning, but as much as possible, your practice will want to conserve it for more urgent needs.
 When you do need to use PPE, observe these guidelines.

 Wear disposable gloves and gowns for all tasks in the cleaning process, including handling trash.